wentingzz/LogjamNext/README.md

 If you used the provided docker-compose file, the UI runs on port 80 of the host.
 Visit the web address of the host in your browser access the logjam ui.
 From here, you can paste a section of log to query for results on how frequently similar sections occur across StorageGRID nodes.

-## Alternative: Running `ingest.py` with Docker
+## Alternative: Running `scan.py` with Docker
-We have prepared a Dockerfile for the ingest script which can be used in place of running in a "real" Python environment.
+We have prepared a Dockerfile for the scan script which can be used in place of running in a "real" Python environment.
 This should work but considering the effort involved with mounting volumes into the container, this method is currently not the simplest.

 ```bash
 docker build -t logjam .